Alternative Educational Travel

 Below are some institutions and organizations that are working on ecology and sustainable development projects in Costa Rica.

-APREFLOFAS (Association for the Preservation of the Wild Flora and Fauna; (www.apreflofas.or.cr; tel.
-2240-6087) is a pioneering local conservation organization that accepts volunteers and runs environmentally sound educational tours around the country.
+APREFLOFAS (Association for the Preservation of the Wild Flora and Fauna) is a pioneering local conservation organization that accepts volunteers and runs environmentally sound educational tours around the country.

-Asociación de Voluntarios para el Servicio en las Areas Protegidas (ASVO; www.asvocr.org; tel.
-2258-4430) organizes volunteers to work in Costa Rican national parks.
-A 2-week minimum commitment is required, as is an ability to adapt to rustic conditions and remote locations and gain a basic ability to converse in Spanish.
-Housing is provided at a basic ranger station; a $245 weekly fee covers lodging, logistics, and food.
+Asociación de Voluntarios para el Servicio en las Areas Protegidas organizes volunteers to work in Costa Rican national parks.
+A 6-day minimum commitment is required, as is an ability to adapt to rustic conditions and remote locations and speak Spanish.
+Housing is provided at a basic ranger station; a weekly fee covers lodging, logistics, and food.

-Sea Turtle Conservancy (www.cccturtle.org; tel.
-800/678-7853 in the U.S. and Canada, or 2278-6058 in Costa Rica) is a nonprofit organization dedicated to sea-turtle research, protection, and advocacy.
-Formerly known as the Caribbean Conservation Corporation, its main operation in Costa Rica is headquartered in Tortuguero, where volunteers can aid in various scientific studies, as well as nightly patrols of the beach during nesting seasons to prevent poaching.
+Sea Turtle Conservancy is a nonprofit organization dedicated to sea-turtle research, protection, and advocacy.
+Its main operation in Costa Rica is headquartered in Tortuguero, where volunteers can aid in various scientific studies, as well as nightly patrols of the beach during nesting seasons to prevent poaching.

-Vida (www.vida.org; tel.
-2221-8367) is a local nongovernmental organization working on sustainable development and conservation issues; it can often place volunteers.
+Vida is a local nongovernmental organization working on sustainable development and conservation issues; it can often place volunteers.

-WWOOF Costa Rica (www.wwoofcostarica.org) is the national branch of a global organization of organic farms that accepts volunteers that can stay and work for one week to months at a time.
+WWOOF Costa Rica is a global organization of organic farms that accepts volunteers that can stay and work for 1 week to months at a time.

 Medical & Dental Tourism